dpopchev/functional-ddd/src/domain-driven-design.md

 ### Why it matters

-- Add what feels as belonging to the domain.
+- Add what *feels* as belonging to the domain.
+- Think how you organize the cutlery drawer
+  - you put forks, knifes, spoons, etc; things needed to eat
-- Think how you organize the cutlery drawer; you won't put your dirty power drill there would you?
-Regardless how handy it might be for fixing stuff around the kitchen.
+  - you do not put put power drill, despite being handy to fix stuff around kitchen
-- It is always useful to reach out to the domain experts -- if it takes too much time to explain, likely it is not the place to put it.

 ### Big picture

 - Instead of putting everything in one place, e.g. `Solution` and machine learning models using solutions, separate.
 Likely the `MachineModel` will have its own lifecycle and persistence.
+- Rule of thumb: if it takes too much time to explain, likely it is not the place to put it.

 ```bash
 src/gravity_package/